voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Any time you don't vote on a piece of legislation, the liquid democracy platform looks up how your personal representatives voted and adopts their position.

-You can select any legal resident of your district.
+You can select any legal resident of your jurisdiction.
 The people you already know and trust, and many more wise individuals, suddenly become options to represent you.

 [![Click here for an interactive delegation demo](/assets/article_images/2016-09-21-what-is-liquid-democracy/liquid-democracy-simulation-screenshot.png)](https://demo.liquid.vote)